 Defining and differentiating the subtypes of macular neovascularization (MNV) is important in the management of neovascular age-related macular degeneration (nAMD) in order to ensure optimal response to treatment.
 A clearly defined classification of MNV can help to predict functional and anatomical outcomes after treatment, thereby facilitating patient management.
 The Vision Academy has provided expert consensus on the definitions and characteristics of MNV subtypes, and recommendations on differentiating between and tailoring treatment to specific subtypes.

-Watch the tutorial video describing the pathophysiology of nAMD and the characterization of its subtypes or click the link below to access the Vision Academy publication on characterization of MNV subtypes in AMD to optimize treatment outcomes.
+Watch the tutorial video describing the pathophysiology of nAMD and the characterization of its subtypes or click the links below to access the Vision Academy publication, Viewpoint, and slide kit on characterization of MNV subtypes in AMD to optimize treatment outcomes.